 Conclusion

 Building a versatile outdoor wardrobe is about precision, not quantity.
-With a technical or merino base layer, an active fleece jacket, a 52,000 Schmerbers hardshell, a compact insulated jacket, and technical pants, you cover 95% of everyday to expedition outdoor situations.
+With a technical or merino base layer, an active fleece jacket, a 52,000 Schmerbers hardshell, a compact insulated jacket, and technical pants, you cover 95% of everyday to expedition outdoor scenarios.
 This is the AYAQ approach: less but right, with garments designed to adapt to changing terrain and weather without compromise.